Delores Brumfield: Early life

+Professional career

 At 15, Brumfield entered the league in 1947 with the South Bend Blue Sox, a squad managed by Chet Grant, a former Notre Dame football player and the sports editor for the South Bend Tribune.
 She obtained her nickname ״Dolly״ that season, and it stuck with her for the rest of her career.
 Grant worked hard with Brumfield, spending significant amount of time teaching and encouraging her.
 When he moved to the Kenosha Comets the following season, he selected her from the player pool.
 I attribute a lot of my success in the league to Chet, she explained in an interview.

 Brumfield had a .117 batting average in her rookie season and .142 as a sophomore.
 She raised her average to .212 in 1949, while playing for new manager Johnny Gottselig.
 She also improved in other areas, dropping her strikeouts to only 26 in 274 at bats (one in each 10.54 AB), while raising her on-base percentage from .225 to .289 and her slugging from .153 to .248.

 Her most productive season came in 1950, when she posted career numbers in games played (108), hits (108), runs (58), runs batted in (37), doubles (14), triples (7) and stolen bases (37).
 She also ranked seventh for the most total bases (139) and tied for fourth in triples, averaging a .336 on base percentage and a .332 slugging average.
 For the second consecutive year, she improved her batting average more than 50 points, hitting .264, while striking out only once every 17.78 at bats, another career best.
 In addition, she shone at first base, committing only 15 errors in 1259 chances for a .988 fielding average, for the best mark among position players.

 In 1951 Brumfield batted a team-high .273 average and tied for ninth in the league in doubles (14).
 She was traded to the Fort Wayne Daisies in 1952, appearing mostly at second base, but struggled until the manager Jimmie Foxx put her at first base for a double header.
 She went six-for-eight, including a home run, which prompted Foxx to use her at first in a regular basis.
 Unfortunately, near the end of the season she broke her left ankle in a home-plate collision and lost the rest of the season and the playoffs.

 During her last season of play, in 1953, Brumfield batted .332 to finish second behind teammate Joanne Weaver (.346), while surpassing another teammate, Betty Foss (.321), and Rockford Peaches' Alice Deschaine (.315).
 Fort Wayne, with Bill Allington at the helm, clinched the regular season title but lost to the Kalamazoo Lassies in the best-of-three first round.
 Despite her successful year, Brumfield suffered a prolonged case of anemia during the regular season and decided to concentrate in her college education.
 Playing in the league allowed me to pay for my college education, she claimed.